-It consists of reconstituting dried fava beans and then cooking them down over medium heat until they are soft.
+It consists of reconstituted dried fava beans, which are cooked down over medium heat until they are soft.

-I alway prefer to make this dish with fresh fava beans but you can also use prepared beans found in a can.
+I alway prefer to make this dish with canned or packaged fava beans because it saves time.

-Then using a potato masher, they are crushed until they have the consistency of refried beans.
+I use a potato masher to mash the beans until they have the consistency of refried beans.